tinacms/tina.io/content/docs/tina-cloud/client.md

 title: Tina Cloud Client
 ---

-The Tina Cloud Client is a package which allows you to work with the Tina Content API.
+> Heads up - if you haven't already done so, read through the [CLI documentation](/docs/tina-cloud/cli/) to make sure you have a GraphQL server running locally.

 For a real-world example of how this is being used checkout the [Tina Cloud Starter](https://github.com/tinacms/tina-cloud-starter).

 ## Getting started